OFFSCREEN

 Solo exhibition ECHO at CODA museum in Apeldoorn.

-staging memories encapsulated into archived objects.
+By deploying photographic strategies, which converge into sculptural installations, Vytautas Kumza marks soft relationship between the physical world and its different forms of representation.
+It is about the spatial and intuitive-based ways of staging memories encapsulated into archived objects.
 He extracts them from their original functional context (the archive), which is meant to reckon, but they’re forgotten.
 It raises a question: “Do we remember things as they were, or do we distort them into new stories, functionalities, and images in our heads?”.
 This exhibition is a collage of manipulated relations that deal with the past and point to a reverted future.
 New gazes for imaginations open.

 Memory is fragile.
 In this case, the innate human capacity of remembering comes and goes, with interruptions, in different, sometimes opposite, currents.
 Clashes are provoked.
 Inspirations for the new works are taken from the CODA museum archive of historical objects.
 Forgotten items are unarchived, and imprints are made out of them onto the glass.
-The glass, the medium for preservation in artworks, is already a material pushed to the limits from its primary function in Kumza’s work.
-In this
+The glass, the medium for preservation in artworks, is already material pushed to the limits from its primary function in Kumza’s work.
+In this exhibition, the experimentation around it is investigated furtherly.
+Using CODA’s ExperienceLab, the artist reproduces the objects through glass engravement.
+The representation of these objects on glass juxtaposes and creates a new (dysfunctional) interaction with the image by interfering with the viewer.
+What is produced is a new context and method on how to read an artwork.
+Objects are charged with memories in these traces that appear and disappear.
+A collection of new possible scenarios and situations.
+But, mostly, misleading stories.

-reverberating an echo in the space coming from the artworks: like a prosthesis, which releases a feeling of spaciousness and more fragility at the same Ime.
+The intention behind is to make the space even more transparent for the viewers.
+Glass modular systems were site-specifically made for the exhibition by intervening directly in the space.
+They were used to display the works.
+Glass is not normally used for this purpose due to its precarity and breakability.
+The gesture of adding another layer resulted in reverberating an echo in the space coming from the artworks: like a prosthesis, which releases a feeling of spaciousness and more fragility at the same time.
 The architecture and functionality of the space are not just duplicated or extended, but it is re-represented in a dialogue with the artworks.
 The architectural joints are made visible, transparent, and augmented.

-custom-made glass panels.
+As part of the collection becomes printed and tangible, an intervention in the sealings is made by replacing them with custom-made glass panels.
 The immaterial space in between is occupied by objects and appliances, which are normally covered up, but now materialize and are filtered through the glass as a medium to perceive.
 Sealings become a third window in the space standing above us.
-It is an aquarium of forgotten objects where the viewers, wherever they look, can see and depict what’s
+It is an aquarium of forgotten objects where the viewers, wherever they look, can see and depict what’s hidden behind.

 Objects in the mirror are closer, then they appear